carltheperson/advanced-js-objects/chapters/chapter-8.md

 #### Accessing a property on super

 Accessing a property on `super` will go up the prototype chain starting with the classes *parent*.
-This makes it useful if a method with the same name is defined in both a derived- and parent class.
+This makes it useful if a method with the same name is defined in both a derived and parent class.
 We can see this below where we access `method` on both `this` and `super` with different results.

 ```js
 class Parent {